Menu

 I completed my PGDE in Primary Education from the University of Strathclyde in 2006.
 I worked in inner-city primary schools in Glasgow before embarking on a wonderful experience of travelling in Asia and Australia for a year.
 On my return to Scotland, I decided to combine my passion for teaching and travel and move to the UAE in 2010.

-I have been a proud member of the Aldar Academies family for ten years, working at Yasmina British Academy.
-During my time there I taught across Key Stage 1 and Key Stage 2 and held various leadership positions as Head of Subject, Head of Year, Head of Key Stage and Associate Assistant Principal for Visible Learning.
+I have been a proud member of the Aldar Academies family over for fourteen years, working at Yasmina British Academy and Muna British Academy.
+Since arriving at Muna in 2020, I have overseen our assessment programme.
+I am passionate in ensuring that data becomes impactful and shapes the individual education journeys of children.
 I believe that the children should be central to everything we do; teachers should see the learning through the eyes of their students, setting challenging goals and facilitating the students’ learning journeys so they can reach their full potential, with no cap on expectations.
-I am proud to be part the Muna British Academy community as Assistant Principal for Curriculum and Assessment, working to continually develop an enriching and engaging curriculum, to ensure all students are motivated and realising the endless possibilities available to them throughout their education.

 Head of Inclusion

-In my role at Muna British Academy, I oversee the development of an inclusive curriculum, conduct staff training, and establish best practices in teaching.
-My focus is on prioritising the needs of pupils, collaborating with parents, teachers, and specialists to ensure best learning outcomes.
-I am dedicated to making Muna British Academy a centre of excellence for inclusion.
+In my role as Head of Inclusion, I will be overseeing the development of an inclusive curriculum, conducting staff training, and implementing best teaching practices.
+My focus remains steadfast on prioritising student needs and fostering collaboration among parents, teachers, and specialists to ensure optimal learning outcomes.
+My aim is to contribute to making Muna British Academy a beacon of inclusion and excellence.

 Muna Abu Safi